 Coronavirus in Michigan: Here’s where we stand as of Saturday night

-DETROIT – Michigan officials provided an updated coronavirus (COVID-19) recovery rate Saturday.
+DETROIT – The coronavirus (COVID-19) recovery rate in Michigan rose on Saturday.

 Here’s what happened Saturday: